-Stripe products are popular because brick and mortar stores, online portals, subscriptions businesses, software platforms, and digital marketplaces can use them.
+Stripe products are popular because they can use brick-and-mortar stores, online portals, subscription businesses, software platforms, and digital marketplaces.
 For instance, they can install Stripe APIs in gaming platforms, e-commerce platforms, websites, and apps.
 Retailers can install Stripe APIs in physical point-of-sale (POS) devices such as cash registers and vending machines.

 Stripe uses state-of-the-art technology, including machine learning, to make payment processing fast, seamless, and reliable.
-Stripe could use machine learning to teach its algorithms how to spot fraud and collect sales taxes, for example.
+For example, Stripe could use machine learning to teach its algorithms how to spot fraud and collect sales taxes.

-Stripe claims that its platforms operate in over 100 countries and can accept payment in over 135 currencies and other methods.
-Stripe claims that over 90% of adults have made purchases from businesses that use its technology.
+Stripe claims its platforms operate in over 100 countries and can accept payment in over 135 currencies and other methods.
+Stripe claims that over 90% of adults have purchased from businesses that use its technology.

-Stripe also claims that its APIs process over 250 million requests a day and up to 13,000 requests a second.
+Stripe also claims that its APIs process over 250 million daily requests and up to 13,000 requests a second.
 That means a Stripe API can process hundreds or thousands at once without crashing.
-In other words, Stripe is scalable, which means it can service enormous customers such as Amazon.
+In other words, Stripe is scalable, which means it can service enormous customers like Amazon.